For Legal Teams

 Straight answers on qualifications, turnaround, fees, and what happens when you request expert review support.

-Expert witness support is handled by credentialed Expert Radiology physicians with board certification, fellowship training, and subspecialty expertise in neuroradiology or musculoskeletal imaging.
-Matters are routed by specialty, jurisdiction, availability, and case fit.
+Expert witness support is handled by credentialed Expert Radiology physicians with board certification, fellowship training, and subspecialty expertise when case fit allows.
+Matters are routed by anatomy, modality, jurisdiction, availability, materials provided, and the role requested.

 Turnaround depends on study complexity, clinical priority, current volume, and the materials provided.
 Urgent matters are scoped during intake and tracked through the ExRad Portal with full v3™ exhibits.